 Carne guisada is a type of stewed beef that is cooked with tomatoes, peppers and onions.
 Mexican style carne guisada consists of beef in a thick gravy and is often served as a main course with a side of tortillas, or as a filling for tacos and other dishes.
 There is another version of carne guisada that is popular in other Latin American countries that consists of beef stewed with potatoes and beer.
 This version here leans toward the Mexican interpretation.

-How do you make carne guisada?
+How do you eat carne guisada?

 Flavor Variations